anirajk/anirajk.github.io/index.md

 [Resume](#cv)

 *I am currently a Master's student at the University Of Utah.
 My research interests are in large scale storage and Distributed Systems.
-I'm passionate about building storage systems that leverage newer network fabrics such as Infiniband/RDMA.*
+I'm passionate about building storage systems that leverage newer network fabrics such as Infiniband/RDMA.
+I'm doing a summer internship at LinkedIn with their Site Reliability Engineering team.*

 # <a name="advisors"></a> Research advisors